 Residence at the Miller Center is strongly encouraged.
 Fellows who choose to be in residence will receive a small additional stipend comparable to the costs associated with fellows' travel to and lodging during the biannual conferences.
 All fellows are expected to participate in and contribute to the intellectual discourse at the Miller Center.

 The application consists of the following materials within the requesting word or page limits: 1) applicant information sheet, 2) project description (1,200 words), 3) op-ed proposal (300 words), 4) bibliography (5 pages), 5) curriculum vitae (2 pages), 6) writing sample, and 7) TWO letters of recommendation.
 Letters of recommendation may be e-mailed to the GAGE Fellowship review board (email@example.com), or mailed separately to:

 Charlottesville, VA 22904-4406

-Applicants will be notified of the selection committee's decision in April 2013.
+Applications must be received by February 1st, 2014.
+Applicants will be notified of the selection committee's decision by April 1, 2014.